ahayden/notebook/Enigma2020.md

 #### [Stack Overflow: A Story of Two Security Tales](https://www.usenix.org/conference/enigma2020/presentation/fischer)

 - Security expert found answer to an Android app security feature on SO….
-With a remote RCE that had been integrated into apps with 200M users… Research team tracked QA site solutions to published apps.
+With RCE that had been integrated into apps with 200M users… Research team tracked QA site solutions to published apps.
 They found that insecure suggestions are prevalent on SO 30% of the time… and have been incorporated into 15% of Google Play published apps.
 (Secure solutions, 70%, are incorporated into 6% of apps).
 - Fisher believes people use the insecure options because they make the need work in the most general cases and get promoted by more users.
 He integrated a nudge system in a controlled study on the cryptographic API subsections of SO that warned users about vulnerabilities identified in example code and directed them to more specific solutions instead.
 In controlled testing, 60% of non-nudged participants implemented a solution securely whereas 77% of nudged developers implemented a secure solution.
 SO believes the community should fix vulnerable answers themselves.

 ### Fundamentals and Infrastructure